 EVs emit no tailpipe pollutants, although the power plant producing the electricity may emit them.
 Electricity from nuclear-, hydro-, solar-, or wind-powered plants causes no air pollutants.

 Electric motors provide quiet, smooth operation and stronger acceleration and require less maintenance than internal combustion engines (ICEs).
+Go here for performance specs using a car reg check (includes electric and combustion engine vehicles).

 It has reduced energy dependence.